windkh/node-red-contrib-telegrambot/README.md

 # Warning
 The nodes are tested with nodejs 8.11.1 and node-red 0.18.7.
-This version can not be used with node-red 0.19.x and above.
+This version is not tested with node-red 0.19.x and above.

 # Usage